NiteshYadav03/LMS/README.md

 ---

-## Screenshots

-_Add screenshots or GIFs here to showcase the UI and features._

----

 ## Contact

-For questions or support, please contact [your-email@example.com].
+For questions or support, please contact [ny09346@gmail.com].